Date Palm – Renewal

 Date palm signals a time of renewal after a long and difficult period.
-It reminds us that the Sun will always rise and that life goes on.
-This is a time of joyous optimism as we renew our vision for the future.
+It reminds us that the Sun will always rise as life continues.
+This is a time of optimism as our vision for the future is renewed.

 In 2500 BCE, date palms inspired the creation of stone obelisks that were used as sundials to track the movement of the sun in order to record time.
 The pyramid-shaped benben stone (capstone) was placed on top on obelisks and pyramids to symbolize the immortality of the soul through life and death.

-Date palms renewed our vision by showing us that the wisdom of nature is within our grasp.
+Date palms renew our vision by reminding us that the wisdom of time and infinity is within our grasp.

 Date palms can grow to heights of 75 feet and live to be 150 years old.
 Fossil records indicate that date palms first appeared at least 50 million years ago.
 They have been cultivated as a food source since 7000 BCE.
 Date palms are native to Northern Africa, the Middle East and the Indus Valley.

 It is a culturally significant tree to Judaism, Christianity, Islam and Hinduism.
 Many cultures saw it as a Tree of Life or Sacred Tree that connected earth with the heavens.
 It was seen as a tree of fertility, peace and victory.
 Date palms have been associated with gods and goddesses such as Inanna, Ishtar, Apollo and Nike to name a few.